 Number of credits: 3

-Delivery Method: This is an online course with weekly synchronous meeting times.
+Delivery Method: This is an online course with bi-weekly synchronous meeting times.
 Online delivery will be via Moodle http://moodle.landmark.edu.
 Synchronous meetings will occur via Skype or Google Hangouts.
-Synchronous meetings are typically scheduled for evenings EST, OR as determined by the instructor and class cohort.
+The synchronous meetings are typically scheduled for one hour every other week during an evening time, as determined by the instructor and class cohort.
 We will attempt to accommodate individual schedules and commitments as far as possible.